 The Division of Coal Mine Workers' Compensation (DCMWC), within the U.S. Department of Labor Employment Standards Administration's Office of Workers' Compensation Programs (OWCP), adjudicates and processes claims filed by coal miners and their survivors under the BLBA.

-Get Free Legal Advice About Your Black Lung Benefits Claim
+Speak with an Attorney About Your Black Lung Benefits Claim

 Contact a qualified workers' compensation attorney to make sure your rights are protected.